Quick Link to Summer 2015 Newsletter

 Find your Floodplain

 HCPC has created an easy user-interface for you to see FEMA's preliminary flood insurance maps for Hancock County.
 Click on the area of interest to download a PDF file showing the proposed flood insurance map.
 The 90 day comment period has closed.
-Final maps will now be prepared and subsequent changes will require a Letter of Map Amendment or LOMA.
-Contact HCPC for more information.
+However, final maps will not be released until summer, 2016.
+Appeals may further delay the process.
+Subsequent changes will require a Letter of Map Amendment or LOMA.